2008 Carson Helicopters Sikorsky S-61 crash: Investigation

-The NTSB's preliminary report determined that the cause was a loss of power on take off probably caused by an engine failure.
+The NTSB's preliminary report determined that the cause was a loss of power on takeoff probably caused by an engine failure.

-However, in January 2010, the NTSB issued its final report finding that the crash’s probable cause was Carson’s intentional understatement of the helicopter’s empty weight; alteration of the power-available chart to exaggerate the helicopter’s lift capability; the practice of using unapproved, above-minimum-specification torque in performance calculations that, collectively, resulted in the pilots’ relying on performance calculations that significantly overestimated the helicopter’s load-carrying capacity and that did not provide an adequate performance margin for a successful takeoff; and insufficient oversight by the USFS and the FAA.
+However, in January 2010, the NTSB issued its final report finding that the crash's probable cause was Carson's intentional understatement of the helicopter's empty weight; alteration of the power-available chart to exaggerate the helicopter's lift capability; the practice of using unapproved, above-minimum-specification torque in performance calculations that, collectively, resulted in the pilots’ relying on performance calculations that significantly overestimated the helicopter's load-carrying capacity and that did not provide an adequate performance margin for a successful takeoff; and insufficient oversight by the USFS and the FAA.

-The NTSB report also noted contributory factors that included the 1965 helicopter’s lack of crash-resistant fuel tanks and outdated seats.
+The NTSB report also noted contributory factors that included the 1965 helicopter's lack of crash-resistant fuel tanks and outdated seats.

 Aftermath

 As a result of the incident and the subsequent investigation, the USFS canceled its contract with Carson Helicopters.
 In 2010, the NTSB found that there was “intentional wrong-doing” on the part of Carson Helicopters because the company over-stated its performance in the documents they provided to the USFS when bidding on $20 million in firefighting contracts for seven helicopters.

-In 2012, a jury ordered General Electric, the manufacturer of the helicopter’s engines, to pay $69.7 million to William Coultas, the surviving pilot, his wife, and the estate of Roark Schwanenberg.
-The trial stemmed from Coultas' belief that a contaminated fuel control unit on the aircraft’s number two GE CT58-140-1 engine caused the crash.
+In 2012, a jury ordered General Electric, the manufacturer of the helicopter's engines, to pay $69.7 million to William Coultas, the surviving pilot, his wife, and the estate of Roark Schwanenberg.
+The trial stemmed from Coultas' belief that a contaminated fuel control unit on the aircraft's number two GE CT58-140-1 engine caused the crash.
 The NTSB dismissed the FCU as a cause of the crash.

 In September 2013, Steven Metheny and Levi Phillips were indicted by a federal grand jury.
 Metheny, a former vice president of Carson Helicopters, and Phillips, director of maintenance at Carson Helicopters, were charged with conspiracy to defraud the USFS involving contracts awarded to Carson Helicopters in 2008 for helicopter services in firefighting operations.
 Metheny was also charged in 22 other counts that include making false statements to the USFS and endangering the safety of aircraft in flight.

 Metheny pled guilty in 2014 to one count each of filing a false statement and of conspiracy to commit mail and wire fraud, and was sentenced to 12 years and 7 months in prison.
 Phillips agreed to cooperate with authorities in the case against Metheny and pled guilty to a single charge of fraud.
 He was sentenced to 25 months in prison.